-&lt;sup>1 The RESTORE Act defines best available science as science that "(A) maximizes the quality, objectivity, and integrity of information, including statistical information; (B) uses peer-reviewed and publicly available data; and (C) clearly documents and communicates risks and uncertainties in the scientific basis for such projects" (RESTORE ACT 2012).
+1 The RESTORE Act defines best available science as science that "(A) maximizes the quality, objectivity, and integrity of information, including statistical information; (B) uses peer-reviewed and publicly available data; and (C) clearly documents and communicates risks and uncertainties in the scientific basis for such projects" (RESTORE ACT 2012).

 The Council remains committed to efficient and transparent environmental compliance to help deliver timely restoration results.
-After publication of draft FPL 3b, Council members will continue to collaborate in an effort to complete the environmental compliance documentation required to move some of the implementation components listed in draft FPL 3b as Category 2 into Category 1 status prior to a Council vote on the final FPL 3b.
-The final FPL 3b will include a link to the environmental compliance documentation on the Council's website for all approved projects and programs.
+After publication of draft FPL 3b, Council members continued to collaborate in an effort to complete the environmental compliance documentation required to move some of the implementation components listed in draft FPL 3b as Category 2 into Category 1 status prior to a Council vote on the final FPL 3b.
+The Council was able to complete this work for two FPL 3b programs: The Florida Strategic Gulf Coast Land Acquisition Program and the Texas Land Acquisition Program for Coastal Conservation.
+The "FPL 3b Projects and Programs" section of this document includes a link to the environmental compliance documentation on the Council's website for all approved projects and programs.

-If FPL 3b is approved by the Council, funding would be budgeted for potential use on the proposed Category 2 activities, but the Council would not be committed to such activities.
+With approval of FPL 3b by the Council, funding is budgeted for potential use on the Category 2 activities, but the Council is not committed to such activities.
 As appropriate, the Council will review the activities in Category 2 to determine whether to: (1) move an activity to Category 1 and approve it for funding, (2) remove it from Category 2 and any further consideration, or (3) continue to include it in Category 2.
-In these reviews, the Council can consider feasibility and environmental compliance, as well as scientific, technical, policy and/or other related issues.
+In these reviews, the Council can consider feasibility and environmental compliance, as well as scientific, technical, policy, and/or other related issues.
 A Council vote and FPL amendment are required to move an activity from Category 2 to Category 1, or to remove an activity from Category 2 and any further consideration.

 The combined total for funding approved in Category 1 and budgeted for potential use on Category 2 activities will not exceed the total amount of Bucket 2 funding in the Gulf Coast Restoration Trust Fund at the time of a Council vote to approve FPL 3b.
 After initial approval of FPL 3b, the Council will provide a minimum of 15 days additional public notice before voting on whether to approve funding for an activity in Category 2, thereby moving it to Category 1.
-These notifications will be provided to Council "eBlast" (automatic email update) subscribers, referred to in the "Request for Public Comments and Next Steps" section of this document.
+These notifications will be provided to Council "eBlast" (automatic email update) subscribers, referred to in the "Public Comment Process for FPL 3b" section of this document.
 These notifications also will be posted to the Council's website.
-While Category 2 activities will be subject to this additional public notice as applicable, the Council encourages the public to provide comments now on activities proposed for both FPL 3b Category 1 and Category 2.

-Draft FPL 3b contains a number of large-scale programs across the Gulf.
-Some of these programs have planning funding proposed for approval in Category 1, with associated implementation components proposed for Category 2.
-The planning funds would be used to identify specific projects that advance the program goals and objectives.
-The planning funds would also be used to develop the projects through the engineering, design, and permitting phase.
-Implementation funds for such projects would only be available after the Council has reviewed the project (including the associated environmental compliance documentation), solicited additional public input, and voted to move the project from Category 2 to Category 1.
+FPL 3b contains a number of large-scale programs2 across the Gulf.
+Some of these programs have planning funds approved in Category 1, with associated implementation components budgeted in Category 2, pending future Council vote and approval.
+The planning funds will be used to identify specific projects that advance the program goals and objectives.
+The planning funds will also be used to develop the projects through the engineering, design, and permitting phase.
+Implementation funds for such projects will only be available after the Council has reviewed the project (including the associated environmental compliance documentation), solicited additional public input, and voted to move the project from Category 2 to Category 1.